FLORIDA HIGHWAYMEN HISTORIC ARTISTS

-It was out of necessity when twenty-six innovators evolved; all were searching for a better life than picking oranges that could not keep food on kitchen tables.
-Their origination was mainly in Fort Pierce, Florida, in the historic Lincoln Park neighborhood.
-However, some resided out of Vero Beach and Florida's Treasure Coast areas.
+Twenty-six innovators evolved out of necessity; all were searching for a better life than picking oranges that could not keep food on kitchen tables.
+Their origins were mainly in Fort Pierce, Florida, in the historic Lincoln Park neighborhood.
+However, some resided in Vero Beach and Florida's Treasure Coast areas.
 With no formal training, the self-taught group created makeshift materials and taught one another to paint Florida's serene landscapes.

-It was out of necessity when the men traded goods for services, a motel room to lay their heads, or gas to make it home at night.
+The men traded goods for services, a motel room to lay their heads in, or gas to make it home at night.
 Doctors, lawyers, banks, politicians, and folks near and far purchased and collected their work.
-During their heyday, the 1950s-1980s, the group captured the state of Florida and, it is said, documented over 200,000 vivid, colorful landscapes and is still painting today.
+During their heyday, the 1950s-1980s, the group captured the state of Florida and, it is said, documented over 200,000 vivid, colorful landscapes they are still painting today.

 The Florida Highwaymen earned their title in 1994 under one name for how the young entrepreneurs sold their paintings, door to door, along the highways and byways of Olde, Florida.
 The Highwaymen movement was initiated predominantly by friends and three sets of brothers, the Newtons, Buckners, and Daniels.

-In 1973 the 2nd Generation was established by the original Highwaymen.
+In 1973, the Original Highwaymen established the 2nd Generation.
 The Original Highwaymen earned legendary fame over decades.
 The original scholars were instrumental in forming the "Second Generation Movement."
 The iconic Florida landscape painters mentored close friends and family and handed down their name, history, and heritage to a selectively handpicked 2nd Generation.
 The Original Highwaymen has sustained for well over sixty years.
 The impact of the prominent 2nd Generation has significantly impacted the sustainability of the original art movement.

-Like the Originals, blood, and non-blood, the "Historic 2nd Generation Movement" initiated and helped create 200,000 landscapes.
+Like the Originals, blood and non-blood, the "Historic 2nd Generation Movement" initiated and helped create 200,000 landscapes.
 Over time, painting Florida and performing art shows together became and continues to be a tradition for both generations.
-The Generation after, typically twenty years younger, grew up during the same segregated times and is part of a movement to keep history alive as they continue to paint the 1950s and the 60s state of Florida's Civil Rights Era.
+A few members of the 2nd Generation or the Generation after, typically twenty years younger, grew up during the exact segregated times and are part of a movement to keep history alive as they continue to paint the 1950s and the '60s state of Florida's Civil Rights Era.

-Johnny Daniels followed in the steps of his colleagues, the Original Highwaymen, respective 1950s tradition.
+Johnny Daniels followed in the footsteps of his colleagues, the Original Highwaymen, in their respective 1950s traditions.
 A.E.
-Backus taught Alfred Hair.
-Alfred Hair and Harold Newton led friends and family.
+Backus taught Alfred Hair, and Alfred Hair and Harold Newton led friends and family.
 Not all twenty-six Original Highwaymen were blood-related, but together, under one name and one accomplishment, all are written in history as the Florida Highwaymen.

 Early Original Florida Hall of Fame Highwaymen James Gibson, a 50-year veteran, has a legacy.
 In 2005, Gibson was the first to teach AJ Brown the history of the Highwaymen and the painting techniques of the famous signature Red Royal Poinciana trees.
 Then, after two years and a demanding schedule, Gibson suggested she continue to paint with Johnny Daniels, and so she did.

-Today, Brown refers to herself as the "Florida Highwaymen Historic Generation and earns her living through sales of her work."
-Supported by four iconic early Originals, Brown's journey is one of uniqueness; she is a story untold.
+Nineteen years later, Brown earns her living by selling her productions.
+A "2nd Generation member, handed down by four early originals, is a status she highly respects."
+She also refers to herself as a "Florida Highwaymen Historic Artist."
+AJ Brown's journey is one of uniqueness; she is a story untold.
 HONORED TO BE PART OF AMERICA'S HISTORY!

 CELEBRATING BLACK HISTORY AND WOMEN'S HISTORY IN AMERICA